intensedr/ros2_task_orchestrator/docs/adr/0007-ros-distribution-support.md

 Humble is the minimum supported distribution.
 Jazzy is the current modern target in CI.

+Track Lyrical as the next support target.
+Treat Foxy as a legacy compatibility target only because it is end-of-life upstream.

 The core may use Python 3.10 language features.
 ROS2 behavior uses stable `rclpy`, action, service and message APIs available in both supported distributions.